phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

 If your branch has a submodule,

-* You can clone the branch directly,
+* You can create the branch as part of the clone,

       git clone -b branchname --recursive https://github.com/username/CICE